CU-ESIIL/Summit_group_2026_12/docs/index.md

 Our team norms:

 - Our group will use LLM derived generative-AI tools freely for code generation and debugging, and for editing our original text.
-We will not use AI tools for writing new text.
+- Our group will not use AI tools for writing new text.
 - Be kind.
-Don't interrupt.
+- Don't interrupt.
 - We will always use area-preserving map projections!

 Our decision making strategy: